Sacramento Golf Cart Accident Lawyer

 - LSVs or speed modified carts: Speed modified carts or LSVs require auto insurance designed for golf carts.
 This covers street usage and may decrease if seat belts are added.
 The community association may require that owners obtain golf cart insurance and add the HOA as an insured party.
 Discounts are available so it is wise to ask an insurer before purchasing this insurance.

-Watch YouTube Video: Golf Cart Safety Final.
-This video provides safety tips on how to operate a golf cart.Sacramento Golf Cart Accident Lawyers
+This video provides safety tips on how to operate a golf cart.Sacramento Golf Cart Accident Lawyer

 Photo Attribution: pixabay.com on pexels